ChristopheClaustre/SamsungTV/README.md

 * Save.
 * You are ready to test it.

-Why I use the wakeonlan and not my script ?
+### Why I recommend to use a wakeonlan command and not this script ?
-When the TV is shut down for too long it seems to stop listenning for this script command.
+When the TV is switched off for too long it seems to stop listening to this script command.

-Why I don't use the wakeonlan virtual hardware in domoticz ?
+### Why I don't use the wakeonlan virtual hardware in domoticz ?
-Because I want to have only one device for doing the on AND the off command.
+I prefer to have only one device for doing the on AND the off command.
+But feel free to use whatever you want in domoticz.